putuoka/c4it-blog/content/posts/2021/068-di-depending-on-httprequest/article.md

 ---
 title: "How to resolve dependencies in .NET APIs based on current HTTP Request"
-path: '/blog/resolving-dependencies-depending-on-httprequest'
+path: "/blog/resolving-dependencies-depending-on-httprequest"
-tags: ["dotNET", "CSharp" , "MainArticle"]
+tags: ["dotNET", "CSharp", "MainArticle"]
 featuredImage: "./cover.png"
 excerpt: "Did you know that in .NET you can resolve specific dependencies using Factories?
 We'll use them to switch between concrete classes based on the current HTTP Request"
 created: 2021-11-09